lisatitshall/real-estate-stats/README.md

 ### Steps taken

 - Step 1: Import the data from Excel and explore datatypes
-- Step 2: Plot data to look at price distribution and see which attributes seem to affect price
+- Step 2: Plot data to look at price distribution and see which attributes affect price
 - Step 3: Use descriptive statistics to add numerical insight to plots
 - Step 4: Assess whether the normal distribution is a good approximation for price
-- Step 5: Construct a 95% confidence interval for price and use one sample hypothesis testing to test a statement about the mean price
-- Step 6: Use two sample hypothesis tests to see whether homes with a pool or garage have a higher price
+- Step 5: Use two sample t-tests to see whether homes with a pool or garage have a higher price
-- Step 7: Use ANOVA to see whether mean house price differs by township
+- Step 6: Use ANOVA to see whether mean house price differs by township
-- Step 8: Use correlation to assess the relationship between price, size and distance from town
+- Step 7: Use correlation to assess the relationship between price, size and distance from town
-- Step 9: Try fitting a linear regression model to predict house price from a combination of variables
+- Step 8: Try fitting a linear regression model to predict house price from a combination of variables
-- Step 10: See if ANCOVA performs better than linear regression
+- Step 9: See if ANCOVA performs better than linear regression

 ## Findings